ansys/pyaedt/doc/source/User_guide/pyaedt_file_data/array.rst

-Antenna Array file
+Antenna array file
 ==================

-The array configuration file allows to create a 3D Component array from a JSON file.
+The array configuration file allows you to create a 3D Component array from a JSON file.

 This file can be created using the following command: